Table of Contents

 The evacuation bag is not a specialized bag: it is designed for all absolute emergencies.

-If our naivety leads us to believe that we will have time to organize ourselves before a crisis thanks to warning signs, the reality is much more brutal.
+If our naivety leads us to believe that we will have time to organize ourselves before a crisis or a survival situation thanks to warning signs, the reality is much more brutal.

 Situations that seem to happen only to others surprise thousands of people every day: natural and industrial disasters, terrorist attacks, domestic fires, etc.